amirpooyan-r/segmented-proxy/docs/DNS_RESOLUTION.md

 segproxy --dns-server 1.1.1.1
 ```

-When you set `--dns-server`, real TTL values are used.
+When you set a custom DNS server, real TTL values are used.

 ## DNS port